wazuh/wazuh-indexer/build-scripts/REFERENCE.md

 ## Scripts reference

 There is a script for each of the steps, `build.sh` and `assemble.sh`.
 Along them, there are some utility scripts, such as `provision.sh` and `baptizer.sh`.
-This one takes generates the names for the packages depending of the combination of parameters given.
+This one generates the names for the packages depending on the combination of parameters given.
 Refer to the definition below for more details about these scripts.

 ```yml
 scripts: